FAQ: Frequently Asked Questions

 As background, you need to know that the PMax stacking method often causes contrast to increase, pushing darks darker and brights brighter.
 If your source images are already high contrast, then the increase can internally push pixel values to “darker than black” or “brighter than white”.
-Such values cannot be saved in ordinary image files.
+In rare cases, even the normal interpolation process used for image alignment can generate pixel values that are outside the normal range of black to white, and in that case DMap can be affected also.
+Regardless of their origin, values that are outside the normal range of black to white cannot be saved in ordinary image files.
 By default, Zerene Stacker clips these pixels to exactly black or white when the file is saved, thus throwing away some information you might like to keep.
-Placing a checkmark on “Retain extended dynamic range” essentially does a “levels adjustment” that reduces contrast and possibly brightens the image, exactly enough to occupy the full range of allowed pixel values, 0-255 in an 8-bit image.
+Placing a checkmark on “Retain extended dynamic range” essentially does a “levels adjustment” that reduces contrast and possibly brightens or darkens the image, exactly enough to occupy the full range of allowed pixel values, 0-255 in an 8-bit image.
 This preserves all the computed pixel values so that you can apply your own levels or curves adjustment in Photoshop or any similar tool to get whatever appearance you like best.
 When using “Retain extended dynamic range”, it's also a good idea to use 16-bit TIFF output, so as to preserve good gradation that might be lost if the extra dynamic range were compressed into 8 bits.

 Note that in previous versions of Zerene Stacker, this option was named “Retain full dynamic range”.
 It has been renamed to more accurately reflect its function.

 What is the PMax setting "Retain UDR Image"?